elastic/logstash-forwarder/README.md

 * the protocol lumberjack uses supports sending a string:string map
 * the lumberjack tool lets you specify arbitrary extra data with `--field name=value`

+## easy deployment

+* all dependencies are built at compile-time (openssl, jemalloc, etc)
+* 'make deb' (or make rpm) will package everything into a single deb (or rpm)
+* bin/lumberjack.sh makes sure the dependencies are found